-- Surgery to be considered if severe pain or side-effects from medication.
+- Surgery to be considered if there is severe pain or there are side-effects from medication.

 - A systematic review commissioned by NICE reported that between 33% to 90% achieved immediate pain relief with this procedure - only an average of 14% had recurrence of symptoms at 18 months.